 Nery and Pam Duarte

-Nery and Pam Duarte have carried out a multi-faceted ministry in Costa Rica since joining LAM Canada in the early 90s.
-Nery's current ministry focus includes pastoral and chaplaincy work at a local prison.
+Nery has carried out a multi-faceted ministry in Costa Rica since he and his late wife, Pam, joined LAM Canada in the early 90s.
+Nery’s current ministry focus includes pastoral and chaplaincy work at a local prison.
 He also counsels church leaders and missionaries.

 Rodolfo and Nancy Rose Umaña